anildigital/partioprint/README.md

 Use it
 ------
-Drop this plugin into your project's vendor/plugins folder Restart the server.
+Drop this plugin into your project's vendor/plugins folder.
+Restart the server.
 View the source.
 (If you have rendered partials in your views, it will print names of them in generated html code).

 For Firebug users click on the down-arrow icon in HTML tab and enable 'Show Comments' to see the comments.